ten-protocol/ten-whitepaper/rollup-data-structure.md

 ## Rollup Data Structure
-The management contract implements a blockchain-like data structure to hold the rollups.
+The Management Contract implements a blockchain-like data structure to hold the rollups.
 Each rollup points to a parent rollup, and at any time there can be multiple competing sibling rollups.
 Similar to L1 blockchains, it is the responsibility of the individual L2 nodes to decide which sibling is valid.
 The difference is that un-hacked nodes are not able to build upon an invalid rollup.

 The diagram below depicts an L1 blockchain (in black).
 Each block contains a snapshot of the state of the Obscuro rollup chain (in Red).
 There are five Obscuro nodes, each of them connected to different L1 nodes.